dwp/corporate-data-loader/README.md

     ./run.sh 10

 The script is very rough and ready and only for kicking off dev runs, alter the exported environment variables therein to suit your needs.
-The number passed in should be chosen to ensure a not existing output directory is used - incrementing this number on each run should do the trick.
+The number passed in should be chosen to ensure a non-existent output directory is used - incrementing this number on each run should do the trick.

 Check the logs